 We pursue wealth because it serves as a proxy for this influence.
 Unlike neurochemistry, money can be saved, stored, and multiplied.
 We believe we can literally buy happiness for tomorrow, that saving money is a way of “banking” future joy.
 But the power of money is secondhand.
 Wealth is merely a promissory note for neurochemical pleasure.
 We want the house with the view because the sight quiets our ancient fear circuits, letting serotonin settle like a steady tide.
 We crave status because to be respected is to bathe in oxytocin; to be envied is to feel the pulse of dopamine.
 Strip away the social theater, and we are simply animals trading effort for a hit of endogenous bliss.

-Gambling, food, drugs, and stimulants are attempts to force the vault open prematurely.
+Gambling, food, drugs, and stimulants are attempts to force the vault open.
 But the body is a ruthless auditor.
 It retaliates by down-regulating receptors and raising the baseline for pleasure.
 The addict learns the hardest lesson of the hedonic treadmill: you cannot trick your biochemistry for long.
 Every temporary windfall is followed by biological austerity.

 How do we negotiate with an employer that continuously cuts our pay?
 The answer is to see through the system.
 Understanding that your relentless yearning is just an evolutionary control mechanism makes the pursuit of happiness less frantic.
 Your legacy brain, your subconscious, and your evolutionary programming are pulling the levers.
-The struggle is not you against the world; it is you against your own nervous system.
+The struggle is not you against the world; it is you against your own biological system.

 By: Milan Ji